Comprehensive Eye Exams

 An important part of preventive eye care, our exams cover every aspect of your eye health, including:

 - Complete medical history review.
-More than just a routine checkup, your visit will start with a collection and review of your medical history by our experienced optometrists.
+More than just a routine checkup, your visit will start with a collection and review of your medical history by our experienced optometrist.

 - Eye health evaluation.
 This consists of medically examining the outside and the inside of your eyes in order to detect retinal tears, holes, or detachments that, if not treated quickly, could result in permanent vision loss.
 The vision and eye mobility tests include: